 +1 512 471 0188

-Expertise: The research of Dr. Dodd examines the application of classical mental test theory and item response theory to attitude scaling, academic placement, adaptive testing, and standard settings.
+Expertise: Dr. Dodd's research examines the application of classical mental test theory and item response theory to attitude scaling, academic placement, adaptive testing, and standard settings.

 Expertise: How people reveal and conceal illness, such as cancer or HIV/AIDS, among friends and family, the ways people manage information about their illness, topic avoidance as a cancer coping mechanism, health communication and psychology

 Professor, Lyndon B Johnson School of Public Affairs

 Expertise: International affairs; national security/ defense policy; human resources policy (especially military personnel); civil rights/ race relations; policy making (especially the executive branch); federal education policy; African politics, business

 Professor, Department of Educational Psychology, College of Education